GoogleCloudPlatform/professional-services/examples/dataflow-dlp-hash-pipeline/README.md

 * Only 5 Million total records
 * SSNs stored in plain text

-To avoid those limitations, we are going to create a PoC Dataflow pipeline that will run for every new file in a specified GCS bucket and determine how many (if any) SSNs are found, triggering a Pubsub Topic.
+To avoid those limitations, we built a PoC Dataflow pipeline that will run for every new file in a specified GCS bucket and determine how many (if any) SSNs are found, triggering a Pubsub Topic.
 The known SSNs will be stored in Firestore, a highly scalable key value store, only after being hashed with a salt and key, which is stored in Secret Manager.
 This is what the architecuture will look like when we're done.